jakerieger/MATTER/README.md

 ## License

-MATTER is licensed under the [ISC license](LICENSE).
+MATTER is licensed under the [Apache-2.0 license](LICENSE).
 All third party sources are licensed under their respective licenses detailed [here](/EXTERNAL/licenses/).